 Anyway, I wanted to make myself a little Hocus Pocus T-Shirt to wear this season and celebrate the holiday, so I whipped up this little design.
 And don’t worry, if you want to make your own, I will walk you through all of the steps.
 Plus, several of my blogging buddies are sharing their best recipes, crafts, and project ideas inspired by all kinds of Classic Halloween films.
 Find all of those awesome projects at the end of this post (just keep on scrolling!)

 - Heat Transfer Vinyl (I used Black, Pink, Cream, Orange, and Burgundy)

 - Silhouette Cameo

 - Weeding Hook

-- My Hocus Pocus T-Shirt Design (Download the Studio file or the SVG file)
+- My Hocus Pocus T-Shirt Design (Download the Studio file, SVG file, or DXF file)

 The first step to making your own Hocus Pocus T-shirt is to cut the design out of your heat transfer vinyl (HTV) using the Silhouette Cameo or another electronic cutting machine.
 You can also cut HTV with scissors, but the Silhouette allows you to easily cut intricate designs like this t-shirt.

 This design uses five different colors, so you will need to cut each color from a different piece of vinyl and then adhere them each individually to the shirt.
 The cut by color feature allows you to easily separate the design by color and cut each section individually.
 Learn more about cutting by color in this post.